ceremona/sparkbangbuzz/README.md

-# sparkbangbuzz - a mirror webstie of the brilliant website http://sparkbangbuzz.com
+# sparkbangbuzz - a mirror website of http://sparkbangbuzz.com
-## The experiments of Nyle Steiner, who creates complex physcial phenomena using only basic materials.
+## The experiments of Nyle Steiner, who creates brilliant complex physcial phenomena using only basic materials.

 It has been a minute (several years) since any new material has been added to the original site, so I wanted to archive his fantastic experiments for posterity.
 (Hoping Nyle is still alive and kicking).